coq/opam/POLICY.md

 The repository shall contain software that works with Coq $VERSION and that won't break for the whole lifetime of Coq $VERSION.
 Coq extensions packages are maintained by their corresponding authors or by the Coq team.
-Updates are accepted only if they don't break anything (like for Coq pl releases) or if a transition strategy is provided by the authors of the extension.
+Updates are accepted only if they don't break anything (like for Coq patch level releases) or if a transition strategy is provided (more on that in section 2.3).
 The repository is intended to be used by users preferring stability to bleeding edge and users not familiar with the OPAM tool.